padmarajkore/hlf-fabric-agent/README.md

 A modular toolkit for managing Hyperledger Fabric test networks and chaincode lifecycle, featuring:
 - **hlf-controller**: A Go-based REST API for network and chaincode operations
-- **hlf-mcp**: A Python-based MCP tool for automation, scripting, and agent integration
+- **fabric-mcp**: A Python-based MCP tool for automation, scripting, and agent integration

 ---